There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 This last winter wasn’t too bad.
 It was only below zero a couple days.
 It usually stayed above, but that’s always different, too.
 Just come prepared and you’ll be fine.
 Some things to bring to Grand Teton in winter would be a warm jacket and layers to go under it.
 If you’re snowshoeing or anything, it can get warm.
 Gloves and a spare pair just in case they get wet, warm socks, toe warmers (trust me, the big box is worth it if more than one of you is going), a scarf, and good boots.

 The main road in the park is closed

-The main scenic road in the park is closed in the winter.
+The main scenic road in the park is closed in Grand Teton in the winter.
 There are a few miles open on both ends, but it does eventually close.
 There are snowshoeing and cross-country skiing trails open in those areas though.
 Moose-Wilson road in the park is the same way.
 Most are closed, but there are like three miles open on both ends.
 Some roads can close for a few days if there is a lot of animal activity, like wolves taking down a moose.
 That happened last winter.
 I don’t think it’s regular, but it can happen.